Duodecimal: Advocacy and "dozenalism"

 William James Sidis used 12 as the base for his constructed language Vendergood in 1906, noting it being the smallest number with four factors and its prevalence in commerce.

 The case for the duodecimal system was put forth at length in Frank Emerson Andrews' 1935 book New Numbers: How Acceptance of a Duodecimal Base Would Simplify Mathematics.
 Emerson noted that, due to the prevalence of factors of twelve in many traditional units of weight and measure, many of the computational advantages claimed for the metric system could be realized either by the adoption of ten-based weights and measure or by the adoption of the duodecimal number system.

-Both the Dozenal Society of America and the Dozenal Society of Great Britain promote widespread adoption of the base-twelve system.
-They use the word "dozenal" instead of "duodecimal" to avoid the more overtly base-ten terminology.
-However, the etymology of "dozenal" itself is also an expression based on base-ten terminology since "dozen" is a direct derivation of the French word douzaine which is a derivative of the French word for twelve, douze, descended from Latin duodecim.
+Both the Dozenal Society of America (founded as the Duodecimal Society of America in 1944) and the Dozenal Society of Great Britain (founded 1959) promote adoption of the duodecimal system.

-Since at least as far back as 1945 some members of the Dozenal Society of America and Dozenal Society of Great Britain have suggested that a more apt word would be "uncial".
-Uncial is a derivation of the Latin word uncia, meaning "one-twelfth", and also the base-twelve analogue of the Latin word decima, meaning "one-tenth".

 Mathematician and mental calculator Alexander Craig Aitken was an outspoken advocate of duodecimal:

 In media

-In "Little Twelvetoes", American television series Schoolhouse Rock! portrayed an alien being using base-twelve arithmetic, using "dek" and "el" as names for ten and eleven, and Andrews' script-X and script-E for the digit symbols.
+In "Little Twelvetoes," an episode of the American educational television series Schoolhouse Rock!, a farmer encounters an alien being with a total of twelve fingers and twelve toes who uses duodecimal arithmetic.
+The alien uses "dek" and "el" as names for ten and eleven, and Andrews' script-X and script-E for the digit symbols.